digitallinguistics/scription/README.md

 ### Phonemic Transcription: `\txn`

 A phonemic transcription of the utterance.
 Punctuation and capitalization should be avoided in this line.
-This line should not be broken into morphemes.
+This line should not be broken into morphemes, and should not contain extra white space to align words (use the `\w` line for that instead).
 (Morpho)phonological sound changes should be represented in this line.
 In other words, this line serves as a phonemic transcription of the utterance as the speaker actually pronounced it.
 Do not include phonemic slashes (`/ /`) in this line.

 This line may be used with multiple orthographies.
 For example, a language which has a practical writing system may have both `\txn-practical` and `\txn-ipa`, to represent each utterance in both the practical orthography and in IPA.
 It is recommended but not required that orthography abbreviations be valid [ISO language tags][language-tag] (for example, `\txn-x-practical`).
 However, sometimes this is impractical or unreadable.

 ### Phonetic Transcription: `\phon`

 A phonetic transcription of the utterance.
 This transcription must be in IPA; it may not be used with multiple orthographies.
 Do not include phonetic brackets (`[ ]`) in this line.

+### Word Transcription: `\w`

+A phonemic transcription of each word in the utterance.
+This line may be in multiple orthographies.
+Words in this line are often separated by additional white space, to vertically align words.
+Otherwise, this line typically contains the same data as the utterance's phonemic transcription line (`\txn`).
+This line should not contain morpheme breakdowns (use the `\m` line instead).
+Do not include phonemic slashes (`/ /`) in this line.

 ### Morphemic Analysis: `\m`